neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/neuroblueprint.md

 ## Standardisation landscape: BIDS and NWB

-[BIDS](https://bids.neuroimaging.io/) is a data specification widely used in in the field of human neuroimaging, with extensions to systems neuroscience ongoing.
+[BIDS](https://bids.neuroimaging.io/) is a data specification widely used in the field of human neuroimaging, with extensions to systems neuroscience ongoing.
 Developed through the collaborative efforts of hundreds of researchers, BIDS is known for its intuitive design and comprehensive guidelines.
 It offers explicit rules for folder and file